Earth Notes: From the Inbox (and Outbox) 2011Updated 2020-05-23 19:10 GMT.

 - A meter that reports to the grid and up to the supplier consumption in semi-real time allowing doing away with most manual meter reads and allowing for variable time-of-day tariffs.
 This requires everyone to have agreed on a data format and network and there to be a way of getting data remotely from the the meters (though that can involve people driving round in vans collecting the data wirelessly at the least timely).
 The data flow need only be one way, ie from consumer back to grid/supplier.

 - A meter that is is constant two-way communication with the grid/supplier and not only takes reading in real-time allowing for variable tariffs, but can also vary/select the tariff in real-time depending on grid conditions, so for example, if the wind dies down during Corrie and then a nuke trips off-line, people will be dumped up to the top tariff and a flashing red light will come on in the corridor.
 Best avoid making that pot of tea during the break.

-The last of these may even be able to turn loads on or off remotely, such as electric car charging or part of the heating element in your washer, to save the end-user money and help manage grid stability and carbon intensity.
+The last of these may even be able to turn loads on or off remotely, such as electric car charging or part of the heating element in your washer.
+This can save the end-user money, and help manage grid stability and carbon intensity.

 DIY Domestic Hot Water with Solar PV?

 I read your article on Solar PV for your lighting at home with interest, since I am also investigating something similar.